MariaKNotarianni/Module_1_Challenge/# Module 1 Challenge.md

 ![SoFiLogo](SoFi.png)

 SoFi (Social Finance) Technologies, Inc. was founded in 2011 by Mike Cagney, Dan Macklin, James Finnigan, and Ian Brady.
-The founders saw the potential in using technology to both connect with customers and lower their overhead expenses.
+The founders imagined a new way to bank, seeing the potential in using technology to both connect with customers and lower their overhead expenses.

 > ### **"Traditional banks weren't fully harnessing the power of the web to connect with their customers so they (SoFi) built a whole business around the idea."**
 > #### *Jim Cramer, Mad Money*